Is the 4K for Cancer a non-profit organization?

 Can I receive mail during the trip?

 Each team will have multiple mail drops during the summer.
-As they are confirmed they will be posted on each of the team pages and provided to the participants and their families & friends.
+As they are confirmed they are posted on each of the team pages before Send-Off and provided to the participants and their families & friends.